SalesCraft-Kyle-Na/posts/retrieve-url-params-in-lwc/README.md

 **Assumptions**

 - Since the key-value pairs of `PageReference.state` are serialized to URL query parameters, all the values must be strings.
-  For instance number will be in the 5 format.
 - **@wire service getStateParameters will be fire automatically every time URL params will change.**

 ## Code